 Not only was the Baptist's arrival a miracle, it was also a fulfillment of prophecies which spoke of a voice in the wilderness who would come in the spiritual power of Elijah (Matthew 17:10 - 13).

 Nazarites were those who were consecrated to serve God and who were generally separated themselves from other people.
 John, as a Nazarite, was required to not drink any wine or strong drink, and could not even eat grapes or anything that had grapes in it.
 He also had to refrain from cutting his hair.
 Additionally, he could not come near or touch a dead body, even if it was his mother or father (Numbers 6:2 - 21).

 His ministry and calling

-He spent his early years living in a mountainous tract of Judah lying between Jerusalem and the Dead Sea (Matthew 3:1 - 12).
-During most of his adult life John the Baptist lived in the wilderness, away from the cities (Luke 1:80).
-His clothing was rough, and his diet was strict (Matthew 3:4; Mark 1:6).
+John spent the early part of his life dwelling in the rough, mountainous tract of land that existed between the city of Jerusalem and the Dead Sea (see Matthew 3:1 - 12).
+When he became an adult, he continued to live in the wilderness (Luke 1:80).
+His clothing was rough, and his diet was strict (Matthew 3:4, Mark 1:6).

 God called John to prepare the people for Jesus' teaching and ministry.
 His ministry began when he was 30 years old (26 A.D.) and started to diminish when Christ's ministry began.
 He was put in prison by Herod Antipas for speaking out against his marriage to his sister-in-law Herodias.

 Jesus stated that not only did John fulfill prophecy he also (although the Bible records not one miracle he performed) was the greatest prophet sent by the Father (Matthew 11:7 - 11).